tungstenfabric/tf-charms/contrail-openstack/README.md

 Contrail Controller are prerequisite service to deploy.

-Neutron API and Nova Compute should be deployed with legacy plugin management set to false:
+Neutron API should be deployed with legacy plugin management set to false:

-    nova-compute:
-      manage-neutron-plugin-legacy-mode: false
     neutron-api:
       manage-neutron-plugin-legacy-mode: false